blacktm/r2d/README.md

 end
 ```

-Do something repeatedly as key is held down.
+Do something repeatedly as a key is held down.

 ```ruby
 key_down 's' do